2017 American Express Platinum Card Review – WalletHub

 - Complimentary Hotel Status: As an Amex Platinum cardholder, you will have the ability to enroll in Hilton’s Hilton Honors Rewards program as a Gold-level member for free, without having to meet the spending requirements to which other consumers are subject.
-Ordinarily, HHonors Gold membership costs at least $2,880 per year, based on Hilton's minimum stay requirements and average daily room rate.
+Ordinarily, Hilton Honors Gold membership costs at least $2,880 per year, based on Hilton's minimum stay requirements and average daily room rate.

 Free Access To Airport Lounges: The American Express Platinum Card is your ticket to preflight leisure, providing complimentary access to over 1000 airport lounges worldwide.
 It provides automatic entry to the American Express Centurion Lounge – which has locations in New York (La Guardia), Dallas, San Francisco, Seattle, Las Vegas, Miami and Houston – as well as the Airspace Lounge (four locations) and the Delta Sky Club (51 locations available to Platinum cardholders).
 It also gives you the option of joining Priority Pass Select, which features more than 1000 lounges, at no cost.

 Ordinarily, without the Platinum Card, a one-time pass to a Centurion Lounge costs $50 and is only available to American Express cardholders.
 Airspace Lounge and Delta Sky Club charge a minimum of $20 and $59, respectively, and you’d have to pay a $99 annual fee just for the privilege of shelling out another $27 per visit to a Priority Pass Select location.

 Up To 5 Points Per $1 Spent: The American Express Platinum Card’s regular rewards earning rate is perhaps its least exciting benefit, providing only the market average of 1 point per $1 spent on most purchases made with the card, yet it is a benefit nonetheless. of 1 point per $1 spent on most purchases made with the card, yet it is a benefit nonetheless.
 After all, you also get 5 points per $1 spent on travel booked through American Express Travel.